ehte92/secureos-laptop/README.md

 3. You should be logged into the Arch Linux console.
 You can install Arch Linux from here.

-Note: You need to use `nmcli` command to manually connect the Wi-Fi at this stage.
+Note: You need to use `iwctl` command to manually connect the Wi-Fi at this stage.
+Note: Use the below commands to install prerequisites pacman -Sy pacman -S git glibc

 4. Clone the SecureOS script in the system.
 ```